 Please avoid travel outside of Charlottesville and hosting out of town guests until at least 7 October.

 Who in the Darden community will be on Grounds?
 Who will not be on Grounds?

-Degree and non-degree program leaders are reaching out to students and program participants to inform them who will be returning to Grounds.
+Degree and non-degree program leaders are reaching out to students and program participants to inform them who is returning to Grounds.

 Faculty and Staff: